nebiolabs/domainator/docs/file_formats.md

 ### Differences from BioPython in internal storing of Genbank records

 `domainator.utils.parse_seqfiles` always assigns a `molecule_type` attribute to sequence records.
 For genbank files, it also swaps the `record.name` field and `record.id` field before returning the record.
 The `write_genbank` function swaps them back before writing.
+There are also some bugfixes in the parser relative to the Biopython parser to handle weird edge-case genbank files we've run into.

 ```python
     id = record.id